All eyes on Jim Leonhard and Wisconsin as college football's 'very reactionary world' turns

 "Broad-based, though, it's kind of like us picking up two schools from the West Coast into the Big Ten,'' he said.
 "We're living in different times now, operating in a different world, and we live in a very reactionary world, too, right now.
 That's obvious.''

-In Madison, Badgers athletic director Chris McIntosh reacted after Wisconsin's second home defeat of the season, and one by 24 points against former Badgers coach Bret Bielema.
+In Madison, Wisconsin athletic director Chris McIntosh reacted after the Badgers' second home defeat of the season, and one by 24 points against former Badgers coach Bret Bielema.
 In his eighth season as Wisconsin's coach, Chryst had a won 72% of his games (67-26) and had guided the Badgers to a Cotton Bowl in 2016, an Orange Bowl in 2017 and a Rose Bowl in 2019.

 The Badgers had a ready-made interim replacement for Chryst on staff in defensive coordinator Jim Leonhard.
 The 39-year-old former Wisconsin defensive back has succeeded in every role he's had with the Badgers, and his stock was rising as a potential head coach.
 Leonhard's defenses ranked in the top five nationally in total defense four times from 2017 to 2021.
 He'll get the rest of the season as an audition for the permanent job.